Orange and Bronze Software Labs: History

 Orange and Bronze was founded in July 2005 by Calen Martin Legaspi and Renato "Butch" Landingin.

 The company started as a two-man consulting firm doing software training for local software companies.
 Their clients eventually hired them as software consultants, before the company ventured into offshore software development projects.
 This led to partnerships with Google, SpringSource and Pentaho.

 As of March 2011, Orange and Bronze's headcount is at 90 employees.

 Founders

-Calen Martin Legaspi is the co-founder and CEO of Orange and Bronze Software Labs.
+Calen Martin Legaspi is the co-founder and CEO of Orange and Bronze.
 He co-founded PinoyJUG, or the Association of Philippine Java Developers.
 He is currently part of the Technology Council for the Philippine Software Industry Association (PSIA) as Director for Technology.
 He is also the official representative to the Commission on Higher Education (CHED) Technical Committee on Computer Science.

 Renato "Butch" Landingin is Calen Legaspi's co-founder.
 He serves as the company's Chief Technology Officer.
 Butch Landingin is the author of Squishdot, which is described as "a web based news publishing and discussion product that allows you to handle threaded discussions with a minimum of configuration and day-to-day management by building a web-based news site."